-So, why are some oils unhealthy at high heats?
+So, why are some oils unhealthy at high heat?

 Where do you find PUFAs?

-Well, the bad news, they’re “present in nearly all foods (even vegetables).”
-Of course, “small amounts of unprocessed PUFA in a well-balanced diet are unlikely to cause issues,” but the PUFAs you find in cooking oils that are made to be exposed to heat, are the dangerous ones.
+Well, the bad news is they’re “present in nearly all foods (even vegetables).”
+Of course, “small amounts of unprocessed PUFA in a well-balanced diet are unlikely to cause issues,” but the PUFAs you find in cooking oils that are made to be exposed to heat are the dangerous ones.
 Cooking oils with the highest levels of PUFAs include “canola oil, grapeseed oil, corn oil, soybean oil, generic vegetable oils, cottonseed oil, sesame oil, peanut oil, margarine, [and] flaxseed oil.”

 A Word on “Refined” Oils

 You’re looking at the grocery store shelf, you’ve avoided the above list of obvious offenders, but you’ve now selected a wonderful bottle of refined avocado oil.
 Avocado oil has one of the highest smoke points, so it should be safe right?

 Not exactly.
 You’ll want to think twice about purchasing a “refined” oil product.